Types of Water

 - Public water systems (tap water) provide quality water for human consumption and other uses (e.g., washing clothes, bathing, and industrial and commercial uses) through a piped distribution system to specific communities.
 Public water systems are granted exclusive rights to provide water to consumers in a particular geographic or municipal area.
 Consumers do not, therefore, have a choice of which public water system will provide water to their homes or businesses.
 Tap water is regulated by the U.S. Environmental Protection Agency (EPA).

-- Bottled water is a packaged food product that is regulated by FDA and sold in individual, sanitary, sealed containers.
-It is intended solely for human consumption.
+- Bottled water is a packaged food product that is regulated by FDA and is intended solely for human consumption.
+It is sold in individual, sanitary, sealed containers.
 Consumers have a variety of bottled water choices available to satisfy their particular tastes and price preferences.
-It is sold in many different package sizes, including 3- and 5-gallon containers used in bottled water coolers, 2.5-gallon refrigerator-size containers, and “on-the go” half-liter, 1 liter, and 1.5 liter convenience–size packages.
+It is sold in many different package sizes, including 3- and 5-gallon containers used with water coolers, 2.5-gallon refrigerator-size containers, and “on-the go,” convenience–size packages of half-liter, 1 liter, and 1.5 liter.
 Consumers choose bottled water for several reasons: taste, quality, safety, and convenience.
 Not only is bottled water regulated by FDA as stringently as EPA regulates tap water but also, in some cases, the FDA bottled water regulations are more stringent.